natasjaVgestel/natasjaVgestel.github.io/_posts/2018-12-17-day-fourteen.markdown

 * The land area between the station (bottom left in photo) and the glacier that I am on.
 * Litchfield Island: the large island central in the photo (in front of the large iceberg).

 We are simply lucky to be able to work in this paradise.
 Challenge accepted.
+Now we wait for the snow to melt.

 ![Two study areas](/assets/blog_photos/181217/p1060529.jpg)